stalkerz379/exam_calculator/README.md

 5. If the user's answers is wrong, appears message `Wrong`, if the user's answer is correct appears message `Right!`
 6. If user enters invalid data format, then the exception is thrown `"Wrong format!
 Try again."`
 7. At the end of the game the app asks if the user wants to save the results into the file:
     - if answer is `yes` or `y` (both case insensitive) then the program asks for the users name and saves results to the `results.txt` file.
 If it doesn't exists the app will create it.
 App writes results to the end of the file.
-The format application writes the data to the file: `user_name: user_game_score lvl_selected`
+The format application writes the data to the file: `user_name: user_game_score lvl_selected`.
+E.g `Garry: 5/5 in level 1 (simple operations with numbers 2-9)`
     - if asnwer is `no` the app prints `Bye.
 See you later!` and closing.
     - any other answer is treated as wrong and the app will print `"Wrong format!"` and reask a user again to enter the option.